GeoMOER/moer-mpg-data-analysis/docs/units/_unit03/unit03-06_exploration.md

 ## QQ plots
 While historgramms just give an idea, QQ plots give a more reliable estimate if a data set follows a specific distribution.

 If you are just interested in a normal distribution, you can use `qqnorm` for this.
 In order to ease the interpretation, we will also add a theoretical line which runs through the 25% and 75% quartile.
-If your data does not deviate considerably from this line, chances are high that it actually follows the theoretical distributino used to compute the plot (in the following case, this is a normal distribution):
+If your data does not deviate considerably from this line, chances are high that it actually follows the theoretical distribution used to compute the plot (in the following case, this is a normal distribution):

 ```r
 qqnorm(lu$Agriculture)